ColbergMontanaStateUniversity/mlh-amt2025/radiosondes/README.md

 This repository contains MATLAB code for retrieving the mixed layer height (MLH) from radiosonde data using the parcel method and bulk Richardson number method.

+## Requirements

+- MATLAB (tested with R2024a)
+- No additional toolboxes required

 ## Data Download

 Radiosonde and surface meteorological data used in this project can be downloaded from the National Center for Atmospheric Research (NCAR).